The software development process defines the steps we take to plan, build and control software solutions.

 The solution is to set up a plan for a short period of time, and then set the details for the next period.

 There are several Agile approaches.
 The most popular is SCRUM, where a Product Owner continuously creates specifications as user stories for the development team.
 He plans the activity and works in periods of 2-4 weeks, called sprints.

 Regardless of the chosen approach, software development goes through several well-established stages.

 Once the tasks have been developed, they go through a quality verification stage.
 It means compliance with the specifications.
-Any difference, extra or in minus, is a deviation from the original purpose and reported as a bug by the tester.
+Any difference, extra or minus, is a deviation from the original purpose and is reported as a bug by the tester.

 The delivery of the code to the customer depends on the methodology chosen.
 In waterfall projects, the code is delivered at the end of the project.
 In SCRUM, acceptance is made at the end of every sprint.